The Apostle John wrote in First John 1:8, If we say that we have no sin, we deceive

 epistle making several things very clear.
 He made it clear that we can always

-in fellowship with Christ unless they are confessing their sins, and everyone
+walking in fellowship with Christ unless they are confessing their sins, and

 forgiveness that is available through Christ is never a license to sin and that

-starting in verse seven is an emphasis on just one of the commandments: the
+We see an emphasis in First John chapter two on just one of the

-commandment for Christians to love one another.
-Evidently the believers to whom
+commandments: the commandment for Christians to love one another.
+Evidently the

-John was writing were failing at this commandment.
-It is an important
+believers to whom John was writing were failing at this commandment.
+It is an

 that if you have hate for a brother then you are walking in darkness.
 The